 Whether or not a student or employee reports to law enforcement and/or pursues any formal action, if they report an incident of sexual assault, sexual harassment, sexual exploitation, domestic violence, dating violence, or stalking, Georgia Gwinnett College is committed to providing them as safe a learning or working environment as possible.
-Upon request, the college will make any available change to a complainant's academic, living, transportation, and/or working situation.
-Individuals may contact the Title IX coordinator at (678) 407-5085, TitleIX@ggc.edu, Building B, Suite 3700, 1000 University Center Lane, Lawrenceville, GA, 30043 for assistance, if a complainant reports to law enforcement, they may assist them in obtaining a Temporary Protection/ Restraining Order from a criminal court.
-Georgia Gwinnett College is committed to ensuring that any such order is fully upheld on all institutionally owned and controlled property.
-GGC is also committed to protecting complainants from any further
+Upon request, the college will make any available change to a complainant's academic, living, transportation and/or working situation.
+Individuals may contact the Title IX coordinator at (678)407-5085, TitleIX@ggc.edu, Building B, Suite 3700, 1000 University Center Lane, Lawrenceville, GA, 30043 for assistance.
+If a complainant reports to law enforcement, they may assist them in obtaining a no-contact order on campus or a temporary Protection/ Restraining Order from a criminal court.
+Georgia Gwinnett College is committed to ensuring that any such order is fully upheld on all institutionally owned and

-On-Campus Resources
+On-campus Resources

-Equal Opportunity and Title IX Compliance

-Investigations of sexual violence involving faculty, staff and/or students.
+Equal Opportunity and Title IX Compliance (678)407-5085 Supportive measures and investigations of sexual violence involving faculty, staff and/or students.

-Georgia Gwinnett College Public Safety/ Campus Police
+Georgia Gwinnett College Public Safety/ Campus Police (678)407-5333

-Counseling and Psychological Services (678) 407-5592
+Counseling and Psychological Services (678)407-5592

-Health Services (678) 407-5675
+Health Services (678)407-5675

-Dean of Students (678) 407-5882
+Dean of Students (678)407-5882

-Office of Student Integrity (678) 407-5661
+Office of Student Integrity (678)407-5661

-Student Success Advising Center (678) 407-5645
+Student Success Advising Center (678)407-5645